Sliding Resistance of Bicycle Helmets

 A Swedish company called MIPS is reviving the slip-plane concept, using two layers in the helmet that are held in place by a frangible pin that breaks and lets the shells slip for about 15 mm upon impact.
 The effect is to mitigate rotational energy momentarily for the critical milliseconds of the impact sequence.
 The POC brand helmet incorporating MIPS is very round and smooth on the surface as well, so they have minimal sliding resistance to begin with and the advantage of the MIPS slip-plane design.
 You can find more on POC in our Helmets for 2010 page.
 In 2012 Lazer of Belgium is incorporating an inner fit cage that is licensed by MIPS as well, on two of their child helmets.

 The helmet community has been discussing slip-planes for years, and is cautiously examining the MIPS data to evaluate the advantages.
 Everyone agrees that mitigating rotational force is important for injury protection, particularly for anti-concussion effects.
-But there are questions about how much a slip-plane actually helps, given the tendency for the helmet to slide on the users head and to slide on pavement.
+But there are questions about how much a slip-plane actually helps, given the tendency for the helmet to slide on the users head and to slide on pavement or other impact surfaces.
 It would almost certainly be a help if the impact were into a material that does not permit sliding.
 But will the slip-plane continue to perform for the the life of the helmet, after it has been soaked in water or sweat?
 Are there some areas or angles where the planes would not be able to slip?
 Can the technology be used in a well-ventilated bicycle helmet?
 We don't have answers for those questions yet.

 We hope to amend the ASTM standard some day to add a requirement to measure sliding resistance of the shell, but that will take time, and will probably be done when we develop a requirement for measuring and limiting rotational acceleration.